 - Will the tag be exposed to any chemicals, abrasion, hot or cold temperatures, or outside weather elements?

 - Will there be any custom printing or programming?

 With the answers to the questions above, it will help determine the best substrate, antenna, and chip combination for best results.

 Choosing the proper RFID asset tag is vital to your overall asset tracking project’s success.
-Understanding the components and how to choose the best RFID asset tag for your project will give your company the best chance of success utilizing RFID.
+Understanding the components and how to choose the best RFID asset tag and RFID readers for your project will give your company the best chance of success utilizing RFID technology.

-To get a better understanding of the entire RFID asset tracking system, be sure to check out The Anatomy of a RFID Mobile Asset Tracking System.
+To get a better understanding of the entire RFID asset tracking system, including RFID asset tags, be sure to check out The Anatomy of a RFID Mobile Asset Tracking System.